sblunt/orbitize/docs/formatting_inputs.rst

 If ``quant_type`` is "radec" or "seppa", the units of quant are mas and degrees, if ``quant_type`` is "rv", the units of quant are km/s.

-Second option: Alternatively, you can also supply a data file with the columns already corresponding to the ``orbitize!``-formatted input table (see above).
+Second option: Alternatively, you can also supply a data file with the columns already corresponding to the ``orbitize!``-formatted input table (see above for column names).
 This may be useful if you are wanting to use the output of the ``write_orbitize_input`` method (e.g. using some input prepared by another ``orbitize!`` user).

 ..
 Note:: When providing data with columns in the orbitize format, there should be
     no empty cells.
 As in the example below, when quant2 is not applicable, the cell should contain nan.